imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/client-side-file-upload.md

 # Client side file upload

-You can upload files to the ImageKit.io media library directly from the client-side in Javascript, or Android or iPhone app using [signature-based authentication](client-side-file-upload.md#signature-generation-for-client-side-file-upload).However, you will need to implement a backend service that exposes an endpoint to authenticate requests, as shown [here](client-side-file-upload.md#setup-the-backend-app).
+You can upload files to the ImageKit.io media library directly from the client-side in Javascript, or Android or iPhone app using [signature-based authentication](client-side-file-upload.md#signature-generation-for-client-side-file-upload).
+However, you will need to implement a backend service that exposes an endpoint to authenticate requests, as shown [here](client-side-file-upload.md#setup-the-backend-app).

 You can use ImageKit [client-side SDKs](../api-introduction/sdk.md#client-side-sdks) to get started quickly.
 See [example usage](client-side-file-upload.md#examples).